telliott99/MyJava/part1/strings.rst

 Strings
 #######

-Let's take a look at the ``String`` class.
+Let's start by taking a look at the ``String`` class.
 Strings are like words, a sequence of letters in a particular order.
 The length of a string can be as short as zero (the empty string ``""``).
-The value of a string is always given surrounded by double quotes, like this:  ``"abc"``.
-This value by itself is called a string literal.
+The value of a string literal (a value that is going to be assigned to a string variable) is given surrounded by double quotes, like this:  ``"abc"``.

 In Java, any time we declare a new variable, we must give its type, so the following code declares a new String variable, ``s``: